-Hand Shaking May Become A Thing Of The Past After Coronavirus, Dr. Anthony Fauci Says
+Hand-Shaking May Become A Thing Of The Past After Coronavirus, Dr. Anthony Fauci Says

 Fauci noted that some of the social distancing measures, including remaining six feet away from others when possible, may need to be used more often as well.

-Though it may be difficult for some to abandon a social custom that is centuries old, Fauci also had some good news to deliver on Wednesday.
-As Politico reported, he and Vice President Mike Pence said during a call with lawmakers that some of the worst hotspots of viral outbreaks appear to be improving, indicating that intensive social distancing measures may be paying off.
-He added that there could soon be more guidance on just how and when social distancing measures could be eased in some places, though health experts have said that some measures may need to remain in place until a vaccine is created in roughly 12 to 18 months.
+Though it may be difficult for some to abandon a centuries-old social custom, Fauci also had some good news to deliver on Wednesday.
+As Politico reported, he and Vice President Mike Pence said during a call with lawmakers that conditions in some of the worst hotspots of viral outbreaks appear to be improving, indicating that intensive social distancing protocols may be paying off.

+Fauci added that there could soon be more guidance on just how and when social distancing measures could be eased in some places, though health experts have said that some measures may need to remain in place until a vaccine is created in roughly 12 to 18 months.